-The mild, slightly rich flavor of a cod filet is the perfect base for the zesty fresh garlic and sweet, creamy butter.
+The mild, slightly rich flavor of cod is the perfect base for the zesty fresh garlic and creamy butter.
 And as if this Garlic Butter Baked Cod wasn’t already perfect, it also happens to be incredibly fast and easy to make.
 Weeknight dinner perfection!

-What Should I Serve with Garlic Butter Baked Cod?
+What to Serve with Garlic Butter Baked Cod

-I served my Garlic Butter Baked Cod with Roasted Asparagus and Tomatoes, but I think it would also be awesome with roasted broccoli, maybe some Lemony Artichoke and Quinoa Salad, or Roasted Vegetable Couscous.
+I served my Garlic Butter Baked Cod with Roasted Asparagus and Tomatoes, but it would also go great with:

 Garlic Butter Baked Cod